yingshaoxo/how-to-set-up-v2ray-directly-in-openwrt/README.md

 More info about iptables:
 https://guide.v2fly.org/en_US/app/transparent_proxy.html#procedures

-## Step 5: Set up a firewall rule to forward data into `dokodemo-door` inbound port
+## Step 5: Set up a firewall rule to forward data into `dokodemo-door` inbound port (if iptables not work on the openwrt)

 set up: